nodejscn/node-api-cn/cluster/event_listening_1.md

 * `worker` {cluster.Worker}
 * `address` {Object}

-After calling `listen()` from a worker, when the `'listening'` event is emitted on the server, a `'listening'` event will also be emitted on `cluster` in the master.
+After calling `listen()` from a worker, when the `'listening'` event is emitted on the server a `'listening'` event will also be emitted on `cluster` in the master.

-The event handler is executed with two arguments, the `worker` contains the worker object and the `address` object contains the following connection properties:
+The event handler is executed with two arguments, the `worker` contains the worker object and the `address` object contains the following connection
-`address`, `port` and `addressType`.
+properties: `address`, `port` and `addressType`.
 This is very useful if the worker is listening on more than one address.

 ```js
 cluster.on('listening', (worker, address) => {